sparkfabrik/company-playbook/content/working-at-sparkfabrik/hiring-from-abroad.md

 Italy working week is made of **5 working days** (monday to friday) of **8 working hours**, with a **1-hour lunch break** in the middle.

-Sparkfabrik official working timetable is:
+SparkFabrik official working timetable is:

 | Segment | Start | End |
 | --- | --- | --- |